SajaAsfour/Event-Planning-Mobile-App/README.md

 4. **User Profile**: Users can manage their profile and view basic information about their account 👤.

 ## Screenshots 📸

--i will add it soon when finishing the project
+- I will add it soon when finishing the project

 ## Technologies Used ⚙️